 Back in the 2000s, four stages of the Tour started from the city where top triathletes gather every year for the Embrunman.
 A different scenario unfolded every time, leading to victories by Simon Gerrans in Prato Nevoso (2008), Carlos Sastre on the Alpe d’Huez (2008), Christopher Froome in a time trial in Chorges (2013) and, finally, Edvald Boasson Hagen in Salon-de-Provence in 2017.

 It was in the resort of Valloire that two-time slalom world champion Jean-Baptiste Grange became one the best alpine skiers of his generation.
-Well before his birth, in 1972, the only stage finish of the Tour held in the common saw the victory of Yellow Jersey Eddy Merckx on a half-stage during which Luis Luis Ocaña, suffering from his lungs, carried on loosing time.
-There were less and less clouds on the horizon of a fourth title for the Belgian champion.
+Well before his birth, in 1972, the only stage finish of the Tour held in the municipality saw yellow jersey Eddy Merckx claim victory in a half-stage during which Luis Ocaña, suffering from his lungs, lost buckets of time.
+The road to the Belgian champion’s fourth title was clear.